Omagh bombing: Preparation and warnings

-On 13 August, a maroon 1991 Vauxhall Cavalier was stolen from outside a block of flats in Carrickmacross, County Monaghan, Republic of Ireland.
-At that time, it bore the County Donegal registration number of 91-DL-2554.
+On 13 August, a maroon 1991 Vauxhall Cavalier was stolen from outside a house at St Macartan’s Villas in Carrickmacross, County Monaghan, Republic of Ireland.
+At that time, it bore the County Donegal registration number 91-DL-2554.
 The bombers replaced its Republic of Ireland number plates with fake Northern Ireland plates (MDZ 5211), and loaded the car with about 500 lb of fertiliser-based explosives.

 On Saturday 15 August, the bomb car was driven from County Monaghan across the Irish border to Omagh, County Tyrone, travelling north and west.
 A 'scout car' drove ahead of the bomb car to warn it of any checkpoints, and the two cars were in constant contact by mobile phone.
 At 14:19, the bomb car was parked outside S.D.
 Kells' clothes shop on Omagh's Market Street, at the eastern edge of the town centre, near the crossroads with Dublin Road.
 The driver could not find a parking space near the intended target, Omagh Courthouse.
 The two male bombers armed the bomb and set the timer to detonate it in forty minutes.
 They left the car and walked east down Market Street towards Campsie Road, before leaving Omagh in the scout car.
-A family of Spanish tourists happened to take photos next to the car; the man and child in the photograph survived.
+A family of Spanish tourists happened to take photos next to the car; the man and child in the photograph survived but the photographer did not.